jsmensah002/Logistic-Regression-Case-Study/README.md

 QUESTION: If a customer in Florida (FL) submits a complain about an incorrect information on his/her payday loan via web, is that customer likely to get a timely response?
+Use the following features: Sub via, State, Products, and Issues.

 METHOD:
 - Built a multivariate logistic regression model to predict if a customer is likely to get a timely response.